GSA/piv-guides/_engineering/02_ssh.md

 1. The server will prompt for your PIV/CAC PIN.
 Enter your PIN.
 Once it's validated, you'll be logged into the server via SSH.

-{% include alert-warning.html heading = "The card reader may flash.
+{% include alert-warning.html content = "The card reader may flash.
 Do not remove the PIV until the login process has been completed." %}

 ## Configure a Linux Server